 Loss of Driving Privileges

-You could lose your driving privileges, or your vehicle could be impounded and your license plates canceled.
+You could lose your driving privileges, have your vehicle impounded, and your license plates canceled.
 If you get into an accident while uninsured, your license will likely be suspended and your registration revoked for 180 days.

 If you lie to an officer, falsely claiming you have insurance, you may lose your driving privileges for up to 18 months.
 You will also have to pay to have your license reinstated.
 If your vehicle is impounded, you will also be charged expensive storage fees.